tiagostutz/http-lambda-bridge/README.md

 You can check the [demo](demo) folder for a complete example on how to host a [json-server](https://www.npmjs.com/package/json-server) as a lambda function.

-## Hosting your Docker monolith on AWS Lambda
+## Serving your Docker Restful API monolith as an AWS Lambda

 First, create an `startup.sh` file that starts the lambda bridge in background and your HTTP Rest service as the main process of the image.
 Like this:
 ```bash